mikekaminsky/PlaylistMaker/README.md

   * `\n` (carriage returns) ` `

-Once the block of text is split into sentences, the text is lowercased and stripped of non-characters (including numerals!) and leading and trailing whitespace.
+Once the block of text is split into sentences, the text is lowercased and stripped of non-lating characters (including numerals!) and leading and trailing whitespace.

 The search algorithm to find a match is performed at the sentence level for comprehension reasons.
 This way the titles of the songs that are found don't split across different 'thoughts'.